v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Can I use this without Telegram?+

 Yes.
 Telegram is opt-in.
-Dashboard chat, multi-account, orchestration, vault, memory, and the master all work without it.
+Dashboard chat, MCP, multi-account, orchestration, vault, memory, and the master all work without it.
 Pair a Telegram bot only if you want to talk to the master from your phone.

 What runs in the dashboard at 127.0.0.1:8787?+